AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 It is the default table used for the **recipients of deliveries**.
 As a result, it contains the information required for deliveries across different channels, such as the email address, format, mobile number, and more.

 The FolderId field is the foreign key that links the recipient to its folder.
-For more on this, see [XtkFolder](#XtkFolder).
+For more on this, refer to the [Folder table](#XtkFolder).

 The CountryCode field is the 3166-1 Alpha 2 ISO code (2 characters) of the country associated with the recipient.
 This field is actually a foreign key on the country reference table (NmsCountry), which contains the country labels and other country code data.
 If the country is not populated, the value 'XX' is stored (and is used in place of a zero ID record).